valasek/itf-taekwon-do/README.md

 Current version supports CZ only.

 # ToDo
-* Show members in the team only
+* Show all members for admin
 * Add delete and edit competitor
 * and team members to competition
 * Use SQLAlchemy